Exploring Data-Driven Customer Science in The Context of Great Customer Experience

 Replicating a truly and authentically delightful experience is thanks in no small part to science.

-“Customer science” is a relatively new term, but when you break it down to its basic parts, it’s not a new practice, and essentially, what we are talking about when we say improve the experience you offer customers by making changes to it based on story the data is telling you.
+“Customer science” is a relatively new term, but the concept itself isn’t new.
+When you break it down to its core elements, it’s essentially about improving the customer experience.
+This improvement is achieved by making changes based on the story that the data reveals.

-I wouldn’t say that customer science is as repeatable as other science-based experiments due customer preferences and changing buying behaviors, but the approach and framework is.
+Customer science isn’t as repeatable as other science-based experiments because customer preferences and buying behaviors are always changing.
+However, the approach and framework of customer science remain consistent.
 Find that story in the data that, if improved or optimized, will positively impact the overall experience.
 With scientific precision and certainty, you can then continuously create and foster great experiences.

 One definition I found spells out customer science this way: